Skip to main content

 Getting Started

 This page is the shortest reliable path to a working local installation and a first useful session.
 It does not try to document every feature.
-Its purpose is to get you from clone to a real manuscript workflow without confusion about what the application is doing.
+Its purpose is to get you from clone to a real document workflow without confusion about what the application is doing.

 Scriptoria exposes two entry points. scriptoria starts the web application and gives you the complete workflow. scriptoria-cli "<manifest-url>" is the direct CLI path when you already know the exact item you want.
 For most users, the web application is the right starting point because it exposes discovery, local cataloging, Studio work, and export in one place.